 Australia and Jordan enjoy a warm and increasingly diverse relationship, underpinned by strengthening political ties, longstanding cultural links and a small but growing trade relationship.
 Australia established diplomatic relations with Jordan in 1975.
 The Jordanian Embassy in Canberra was opened in 1976 and the Australian Embassy in Amman was established in 1979.

-The 1952 Constitution provides for a bicameral National Assembly, with a 110-member House of Representatives, also known as the House of Deputies, elected by direct universal suffrage, and a 55-member Senate, also known as the House of Notables, appointed by the King.
+The 1952 Constitution provides for a bicameral National Assembly, with a 150-member House of Representatives, also known as the House of Deputies, elected by direct universal suffrage, and a 75-member Senate, also known as the House of Notables, appointed by the King.
 In the House of Deputies a number of seats are set aside for women, and various religions and ethnicities.

 King Abdullah's 2004 "Amman Message" sets the framework for a broad policy of seeking to reclaim the reputation and practice of Islam from extremism.
 The promotion of moderate Islam and interfaith understanding are recurring themes of the King's speeches at home and abroad.